Skip to contents

 After these two mandatory columns, the user can provide as many columns as needed for the analysis.

-Here is an example of metadata for three samples:
+Here is an example of metadata for 3 samples:

 filename